SnehaB156/python-project/README.md

 - Allows users to order multiple items.
 - Calculates and displays the total amount of the order.
 - Provides feedback if an ordered item is not available.
+## Steps to Order
+-The program greets the user and displays the menu.
+-Enter the name of the item you wish to order.
+-If you want to order another item, respond with "Yes" and enter the second item.
+-The program calculates and displays the total amount of your order.
 ## Menu
 The menu includes a variety of beverages and food items:
 - **Beverages:**